A champion for global education equity: Lydiah Kemunto Bosire, 20 for 20 honoree

 Q. What drives your commitment and focus in environmental and/or social impact?

 Bosire: While my career in social impact, including roles at the UN and the World Bank, has been deeply rewarding, my commitment is rooted in a profound belief in equity and the transformative power of education.
-Growing up in a small village in Kenya, I witnessed firsthand how unequal access to global education suppresses potential and reinforces systemic disparities, particularly across Africa.
-Today, by focusing on innovative education financing as a strategic lever to unlock capital markets and reshape the global labor landscape, I am working to help level the playing field and ensure that African brilliance can thrive on the world stage.
+Growing up in a small village in Kenya, I witnessed firsthand how unequal access to global education suppresses potential and reinforces systemic disparities, particularly between Africa and the rest of world.
+Today, by focusing on innovative education financing as a strategic lever to unlock capital markets and reshape the global labor landscape, our work contributes to leveling the playing field and ensuring that African brilliance has the opportunity to thrive on the world stage.
+While not sufficient, this is a necessary pathway to ensure that Africa can keep showing up in all the rooms where the future is being built.
+Moreover, in a world where global talent is the source of the much-celebrated remittances, scale grows this source of capital for Africa’s growth.

-Bosire: I am most proud of launching 8B Education Investments, the first platform dedicated to financing African students pursuing STEM degrees at top universities globally.
-Not only is this initiative influencing the education finance space, but it also is showcasing the great potential of African talent.
-By bridging the gap between students and global education institutions, 8B has created pathways for thousands of future leaders.
-The success of this initiative has expanded the conversation on inclusive education finance and demonstrated the importance of investing in human capital from emerging markets.
+Bosire: I am most proud of launching 8B Education Investments, the first platform dedicated to financing African students pursuing STEM-related degrees at universities globally, starting with the U.S. Not only is this initiative influencing the education finance space, but it also is showcasing the great potential of African talent.
+I would like to see Africa punch at its demographic weight, and there is no way for this to happen without bridging the financing gap between students and their households on the one hand and global education institutions on the other.
+Our approach has created a template that can be built upon to scale the participation of banks and commercial capital in global education, skilling and mobility, creating pathways that can be followed by future generations of African ecosystem builders and leaders.
+The success of this initiative has expanded the conversation on inclusive education finance and demonstrated the importance of investing in human capital from growth markets.
+In the future, the question will not be whether we can finance mutually beneficial global education mobility from Africa to the OECD at scale, but rather how it can be variously designed to meet different goals in a world of trade-offs.

 Q. Describe the biggest challenge you encountered as you built your career in sustainability and how you overcame it.